 - 2.2 Like other councils across Wales, Powys County Council continues to face significant challenges arising from demographic changes, increase service demands, citizen expectations and rising costs.
-Against that background, over the past twelve months the Cabinet and Executive Management Team (EMT) have placed a greater focus on longer term financial, service and workforce planning to help provide sustainable solutions to the challenges we continue to face. - 2.3 Vision 2025, the Council's Corporate Improvement Plan and the Medium-Term Financial Strategy (MTFS) identify the Council's service and resource priorities for the next five financial years, with a focus on 2020-21. - 2.4 The Vision 2025 Plan is reviewed annually to ensure that it continues to reflect the Council's operating environment and priorities and the 2020-25 Plan will be presented to Council for approval at the same time as the final MTFS and 2020-21 is presented on 28 February.
+Against that background, over the past twelve months the Cabinet and Executive Management Team (EMT) have placed a greater focus on longer term financial, service and workforce planning to help provide sustainable solutions to the challenges we continue to face. - 2.3 Vision 2025, the Council's Corporate Improvement Plan and the Medium-Term Financial Strategy (MTFS) identify the Council's service and resource priorities for the next five financial years, with a focus on 2020-21. - 2.4 The Vision 2025 Plan is reviewed annually to ensure that it continues to reflect the Council's operating environment and priorities and the 2020-25 Plan will be presented to Council for approval alongside the budget on 28 February.
 This will ensure the Corporate Plan and MTFS are aligned, enabling the reader to make explicit links between the Council's priorities and the resources directed to support them. - 2.5 The Council's MTFS is set within the context of UK economic and public expenditure plans, Welsh Government priorities and legislative programme.
 It articulates how the Council plans to use its resources (revenue and capital) to support the achievement of its corporate priorities as well as the management of its statutory and core duties, known pressures and risks.
-The MTFS helps the Council to work more effectively with partners in other sectors and provides a strategy for the use of reserves to meet changes in resources, risks or unforeseen demands from year to year without impacting unduly on services or council taxpayers. - 2.6 The draft MTFS includes the:
+The MTFS helps the Council to work more effectively with partners in other sectors and provides a strategy for the use of reserves to meet changes in resources, risks or unforeseen demands from year to year without impacting unduly on services or council taxpayers. - 2.6 The MTFS includes the:

-- principles that will govern the strategy and a five-year Financial Resource Model (FRM), comprising detailed proposals for 2020-21 and outline proposals for 2021-22 to 2024-25. - Capital Financing Strategy and the Treasury Management Strategy; and - Capital Programme for 2020-21 to 2029-30 - 2.7 The Cabinet and EMT have developed the draft MTFS to guide the development of the proposed 2020-21 draft budget, the Financial Resource Model and the draft Capital Programme.
-At the same time as updating the MTFS, the Council is legally required under the Local Government Act 2003 to set a balanced budget for the forthcoming financial year by 11 March each year. - 2.8 Production of the draft budget for the forthcoming year is dependent on receipt of the provisional local government settlement from the Welsh Government which for 2020-21 was late to be published on 16 December 2019 due to the General Election.
-This report provides a draft Budget for 2020-21 for Cabinet's approval, subject to which it will be considered by the Council's Overview and Scrutiny Committees before a final budget is presented to full Council for approval on 28 February 2020.
-The Welsh Government is due to publish the final local government settlement on 25 February so if there are any late changes these would need to be made on 28 February in the Chamber.
+- principles that will govern the strategy and a five-year Financial Resource Model (FRM), comprising detailed proposals for 2020-21 and outline proposals for 2021-22 to 2024-25. - Capital Financing Strategy and the Treasury Management Strategy; and - Capital Programme for 2020-21 to 2029-30 - 2.7 The Cabinet and EMT have developed the MTFS to guide the development of the proposed 2020-21 budget, the Financial Resource Model and the Capital Programme.
+At the same time as updating the MTFS, the Council is legally required under the Local Government Act 2003 to set a balanced budget for the forthcoming financial year by 11 March each year.